Chroma-2D/Chroma/Chroma/README.nuget.md

 Chroma is a 2D game development framework focused on quick prototyping.

 ### Change log
+#### Changes in release 0.64.1
+- Updates to some diagnostic strings.
+- SDL updated to 2.30.5
+- Fixed a bug where garbage collected `DisposableResource`objects would be disposed outside of the main thread.

 #### Changes in release 0.64.0
 - `Game.LoadContent()` callback has been refactored to `Game.Initialize(IContentPipeline)`
 - `Game.Content` property has been removed.
 It has been replaced by `Game.Initialize(IContentPipeline)`.